 The standard tree is made up of three separate components – the trunk, the roots and the crown.
 The trunk or the stem of a tree or shrub is the main organ of the plant that provides the rigid woody structure.
 It supports the crown and functions as a conduit to carry water and nutrients between the roots and crown.
 A tree may have a single trunk or have multiple trunks.

-- Trunk – the main structure of the tree from which branches
+- Trunk: The main structure of the tree from which branches grow.

 Trunk and Branches